1.1. There are NO protests regarding the outcome of the games; all decisions made by the referee are final and may not be protested or appealed.

 5.1.
 Players of the same team must wear uniforms of similar design and color with numbers on the back of their uniforms.
 The numbers must coincide with the numbers listed on the team’s official state / provincial roster.
 If the numbers do not match those of the roster, the player may not participate in tournament games.

 5.2.
 When the uniform colors are similar, the designated home team will change jerseys.
+Home team is suggested to wear white/light color jersey’s to avoid changing prior to games.
 The home team is listed first on the schedule.

 5.3.
 Players are required to wear shin guards in accordance with FIFA Laws of the Game.